Landmarks (in order of origin)

 St Mark’s Church was built in 1847 to have our own place of worship rather than travelling to Great Budworth.
 Rev George Eaton wanted it on Knutsford Road and Mr Jackson wanted it on his land at Frandley.
 After a debate, the former won.
 In 2013 an appeal was launched for a re-roofing and provision of internal facilities.
 The roof was complete in 2015.
 The village war memorial is inside the church.

-Antrobus Village Hall, Knutsford Road, was opened in 1939 on land donated by Mr Bolshaw and his sister Mrs Frith.
+Antrobus Village Hall, Knutsford Road, was opened in 1939 after 7 years of fundraising on land donated by Mr Bolshaw and his sister Mrs Frith.
 It was a timber building.
-After several Country Fairs to raise funds, the new hall was built by 1979.
+After several Country Fairs to raise funds, the new hall was built 1977-79.
 The field beside it was purchased.
-Millennium extensions were completed in 1999.
+1984 bar and cellar added.
+Millennium hall, toilets and activities room were completed in 1999.
 In 2009 a lounge and bar extension was completed.
 It was built by 10 mostly retired gentlemen who helped with the original hall in 1979.

 The Village Shop, Knutsford Road has been operating from before 1962, latterly by the Collins family.
 From 2003 it has been run by volunteers, with profits returned to the community, and has helped maintain the Post Office.